karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 - **Strong plotting capabilities.**
 Rich, interactive visualizations are available out of the box.
-- **Practical engineering UI components.**
-Marimo includes useful prebuilt elements for technical workflows.
+- **Practical engineering UI components.** marimo includes useful prebuilt elements for technical workflows.
 - **No backend Python execution.**
-With Marimo WASM, code runs in a fully browser-sandboxed environment.
+With marimo WASM, code runs in a fully browser-sandboxed environment.
 - **Simple deployment model.**
 The production artifact is static content packaged into the existing Spring Boot application.